-We all love the beginning of relationships when we can’t keep our hands off each other.
-Everything feels good.
-Even the things we would usually hate don’t seem to bother us anymore.
+Everyone loves the beginning of relationships.
+That dizzy phase when you can’t keep your hands off each other.
+Everything feels perfect.
+Even the things we would usually hate don’t seem to bother us.
 Love is in the air and you feel good to have someone that loves you back.
 You feel that your life couldn’t get any better.
+Yes, the glorious honeymoon period of a relationship.

 This is naturally the period when you look and feel your best.
 You and your partner seem to like the same things, and agree on everything.
-You like to text each other many times a day and never forget to surprise each other with gifts.
+You are acing the rules of texting while dating, messaging each other many times a day, and never forget to surprise each other with gifts.
 Such a bliss life is!

 1. You don’t call each other that much